pszujewski/frontendmasters-docker/README.md

 Once the `unshared` `chroot`-ed environment running `bash`, for example, is created on the host machine, on the host, you can inspect the environment's "parent" bash process and assign a control group to this bash process' PID (the host "knows" about and can inspect these environment processes).
 The bash process will obviously be spawning children processes, and all children processes to this bash process (aka a Process Tree) will be subject to the same environment and control group.

 Setting control group rules can be very arcane and difficult to parse.
 This is just an academic exercise, it's something Docker does for you.
-For example, this command assigns a ruel to an example cgroup called "sandbox" that stipulates that any process tree subject to this cgroup can only use 10% of available processing power on the host machine:
+For example, this command assigns a rule to an example cgroup called "sandbox" that stipulates that any process tree subject to this cgroup can only use 10% of available processing power on the host machine:

 ```bash
 cgset -r cpu.cfs_period_us=100000 -r cpu.cfs_quota_us=$[ 5000 * $(getconf _NPROCESSORS_ONLN) ] sandbox